githubscientist/react-fsd61wde/README.md

 ## props drilling:

 - Props drilling is the process of passing props from one component to another component (at multiple levels) in React.

+## Passing data from child to parent component:

+- In React, data is passed from parent to child components using props.
+- To pass data from a child to a parent component, you can pass a function as a prop to the child component.

+Steps to pass data from child to parent component:

+1. Create a function in the parent component that accepts data as an argument.
+2. Pass the function as a prop to the child component.
+3. Call the function in the child component and pass the data as an argument.